 - Here are some tips for what to say to someone who’s dying

-- Do some legacy work with your loved one over the phone or by video call
+- Do some legacy work or collect family stories from your loved one over the phone or by video call

 If you can’t hold a traditional funeral…